 With over 1.4 billion people, China is the most populated country in the world.
-Over the years, migration from the countryside to the city increased sharply.
+Over the years, the level of urbanization (migration from the countryside) increased sharply.
 In fact, by 2018, close to 60% of Chinese live in an urban center, that’s over 800 million people.
+At the same time, the number of cities in China with a population of over 1 million people is now 65.
 Though there are various definitions of what a megacity is, it’s widely accepted that these are cities with a minimum population of 10 million people.
 Therefore, there are 14 Chinese megacities.
 All of them are located in the eastern half of the country, with 9 along the densely populated coast.

-If you watch TV you might be under the impression that most Chinese megacities have a similar skyline: endless monotonous towers and super-wide motorways.
-And while that image is not entirely wrong, there are quite a few notable differences.
+If you watch TV you might be under the impression that all the main cities in China have a similar skyline: endless monotonous towers and super-wide motorways.
+And while that image is not entirely wrong, there are quite a few notable exceptions.
 Megacities tell the story of China’s outstanding economic growth through the years.
 While towers built 10 or 15 years ago seem pretty basic, the newer ones are truly impressive.
 Additionally, most boast plenty of nicely tailored parks, pedestrian streets and large sidewalks.

 What’s the first thing that pops into your mind when thinking about China?
 Probably, its outstanding natural sites, charming ancient towns or the world-class metropolis of Beijing and Shanghai.
 For some reason other large cities remain undiscovered, except for Xi’an, and Chengdu.
 The first one is visited due to its proximity to the stunning Terracotta Warriors, while the second one to visit Panda Sanctuaries.
 However, both cities are fascinating on their own and worth spending several days discovering.